Leak and Chemical Resistant Underground Tank

 Export of product

-In the near future, we want to open sales branches of Tamada Industries, Inc., and subsidiary Tamada Vietnam for product & technology sales promotion.
+In the near future, we want to open sales branches of TAMADA CORPORATION and subsidiary Tamada Vietnam for product & technology sales promotion.
 (We also expect to products to Vietnam and other countries via partnership agreements.)

 Licensing of patent

 Currently, we are applying for patents in India, Vietnam, Indonesia, Thailand, Cambodia, Laos, Philippines, Myanmar, and Malaysia.

 Installation of SF double-wall tank made in Vietnam